 “I Spy with my little eye, a red form of transportation.”

-The little kids (18 month old Baby Girl, and nephew) just liked to explore the items.
+The little kids (18 month old Baby Girl, and niece and nephew) just liked to explore the items.
 I would ask them: “Can you find the cow?”

 They were able to grab it…and carry it off to chew away 🙂

 There are a lot of different ways to grade this activity to meet the needs of different-aged kids…all in the same room.
 Big Sister liked to copy down words and check them off as she found them. (work on handwriting practice!!)